-Under California’s implementation and improvement of the Affordable Care Act (ACA), the percentage of insured Californians has risen to 93%.
+Under California’s implementation and improvement of the Affordable Care Act (ACA), the percentage of Californians who are insured has risen to an all-time high.
 The goal of covering every Californian is within reach.
-California is currently in the midst of a critical discussion about how to expand coverage to the three million Californians who remain without health insurance.
+The state is in the midst of a critical discussion about how to expand coverage to the approximately three million Californians who remain without health insurance, as well as how to preserve current sources of coverage for insured Californians.

-This page will be updated regularly.
+This page will continue to be updated in 2019 as the discussion in California around preserving and expanding coverage evolves.
 If you have suggested additions, please email Anne Sunderland.

 The following presentations were all given before the Assembly Select Committee in October 2017 and provide a broad overview of how Californians are currently covered and how the state’s health insurance markets function.